Three less obvious ways to make money from your blog

 Consider private advertising deals

-Advertising opportunities can be huge, and many people choose something like Google Adwords to earn money from clicks through their blogs.
+Advertising opportunities can be huge, and many people choose something like Google Adwords to earn money from clicks on their blogs.
 However, you have space on your blog so why not set up private advertising deals as well.
 You could advertise a website or brand for a month for a set fee, perhaps including content within the packages.
 This could help you earn more faster than waiting for Google or any other ad representative to pay you per click.

 Create an exclusive membership service